create3000/x_ite/docs/_posts/getting-started.md

 : A String value that indicates whether tone mapping should be applied.
 The default value for the *toneMapping* attribute is `NONE`.
 For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

 update
 : A Boolean value (`true`, `false` or `auto`) to indicate whether browser events should be processed.
-The default value for the *update* attribute is `auto`.
+The default value for the *update* attribute is `true`.
 A value of `true` will enable event processing, a value of `false` will stop event processing.
 If the value is `auto`, the effective value is determined by the visibility of the \<x3d-canvas\> element and the document itself.

 url
 : An MFString value of URLs to load on page load.
 If no *url* attribute is specified or the attribute is empty, an empty scene will be displayed.
 If both *src* and *url* attributes are given, the last given attribute takes precedence.